ROILTechnology/ROIL_info/terms.md

 illegal activity.
 Community standards judgements are in ROIL's sole discretion.

-When participating in groups that are not designated "18+" Users will refrain from content unsuitable for children, such as profanity and nudity.
-This applies to comments, as well as to third-party content linked to by the Group.
+When participating in Fandoms that are not designated "18+" Users will refrain from content unsuitable for children, such as profanity and nudity.
+This applies to comments, as well as to third-party content linked to by the Fandom.
-When a Group adds a Feed, it may be impractical to review all content in that feed, but Group Owners are expected to exercise reasonable diligence.
+When a Fandom adds a Feed, it may be impractical to review all content in that feed, but Fandom Owners are expected to exercise reasonable diligence.

 ## Comments Sections

-ROIL's comments section is built such that comments take place within the context of Groups.
-Users holding admin or greater authorizations over a Group have the power to moderate the Group's comment section, including removing comments, banning users, and locking discussions.
-Group admins have the power to apply restrictions, in addition to ROIL's Community Standards, in their moderation of Group comments.
+ROIL's comments section is built such that comments take place within the context of Fandoms.
+Users holding admin or greater authorizations over a Fandom have the power to moderate the Fandom's comment section, including removing comments, banning users, and locking discussions.
+Fandom admins have the power to apply restrictions, in addition to ROIL's Community Standards, in their moderation of Fandom comments.

 ## Changes to the Service, and to these Terms